bgamari/ghc-wiki-import/internships.md

 To apply, follow the instructions at [ http://research.microsoft.com/aboutmsr/jobs/internships/](http://research.microsoft.com/aboutmsr/jobs/internships/), **and** email one of us to say that you have done so.
+Do not omit the latter step; across the whole of MSR there are hundreds of applicants.